 What Exactly is A Home Exchange Site?

-This is a website that hooks two homeowners up for an agreement.
+This is a website that connects two homeowners through an agreement.
 They swap homes for a time to experience a new culture without paying for accommodation.

-Many advantages come with signing up with a home-exchange site. – The ability to try something new, connect with like-minded travelers and save money.
+Signing up with a home exchange site offers many advantages, including the ability to try something new, connect with like-minded travelers, and save money.

 Below is a list of the best home exchange websites on the market currently: